Water polo at the 2009 Mediterranean Games

 The water polo competition at the 2009 Mediterranean Games took place between June 30 and July 5, 2009 and was contested by 9 teams.
+The event was in Pescara, Italy and open to men only.

 Participating teams

 System

 The 9 teams were divided into two groups of four and five teams.
 Teams were awarded three points for a win, one point for a draw.
 No points were awarded for a defeat.
 The first and the second in each group advanced to the semi-finals.